 "The order from MidAmerican Energy is a milestone for us," Siemens' wind energy chief Markus Tacke said.

-," he added, referring to problems the engineering giant had had previously with its rotor blade stability.
+"Our customers have faith in our installations again," he added, referring to problems the engineering giant had had previously with its rotor blade stability.

 Siemens said the order guaranteed full-capacity production in the sector for the next ten months, meaning that many workers who have been dismissed could be hired again.